chengzhag/chengzhang-academic/content/project/ball_on_small_plate/index.md

 ---
 ## Introduction

-Ball on Small Plate is built with a Raspberry Zero, a camera, two servos, a STM32F103 board.
-Capable of setting target coordinate, circle around the center with adjustable radius.
+Ball on Small Plate is built with a Raspberry Zero, a camera, two servos, a STM32F103 board, and is capable of setting target coordinate, circling around the center with adjustable radius.

-Ball on Small Plate project is a work of team.
-The other two teammates are [shicaiwei123](https://github.com/shicaiwei123) and [yoyolalala](https://github.com/yoyolalala).
+This project is a work of team of 3, which includes [shicaiwei123](https://github.com/shicaiwei123) and [yoyolalala](https://github.com/yoyolalala).

-Code and document [here](https://github.com/pidan1231239/ball_on_plate).
-Platform details [here]({{< relref "../ball_on_big_plate" >}}).
+Code and documents are available [here](https://github.com/pidan1231239/ball_on_plate).
+Platform details are discussed [here]({{< relref "../ball_on_big_plate" >}}).

 ---
 ## Demo

-Primary demo with very limited precision and robustness is shown below.

 {{< youtube UgZbSz2ecN0 >}}